Acren/TetherDocs/docs/support.md

-I hope I’ve made this plugin comprehensive enough to support any functionality you might need for your project.
-That being said, if there are any more features or options that you think could be included in this plugin, I'd really like to hear your thoughts.

-For support, bug reports, feature requests, etc, you can contact me on any of the following channels:
+For support, bug reports, feature requests and suggestions, etc, you can contact me on any of the following channels:

 - [UE Forum thread](https://forums.unrealengine.com/)
 - [Support Discord](https://discord.gg/ZuFP9DB)